-When you have time to spend two days in Chicago, what highlights do you need to fit in?
+When you have time to spend two days in Chicago, what highlights do you need to fit into your schedule?

-It is a city that can be very cold in winter, and very hot in summer.
-This is a good analogy for its inhabitants, who can sometimes be surprisingly warm and inviting, sometimes annoyed and cruel.
-And the analogy does not stop there: while the north of the city is rather well-off and educated, among other things by the presence of Northwestern University, the south of the city is one of the poorest and most dangerous of the United States.
+It is a city that can be very cold in the winter, and very hot in the summer.
+This is a good analogy for its people , who can sometimes be surprisingly warm and inviting, sometimes annoyed and cruel.
+But the analogy does not stop there: while the north of the city is rather well-off and educated, among other things by the presence of Northwestern University, the south of the city is one of the poorest and most dangerous of the United States.

 Two Days in Chicago: Arrival, 9 AM

 Chicago has two airports: O’Hare and Midway.
 O’Hare is one of the busiest airports in the United States.
 Delays are frequent.
 Fortunately, both airports are connected to the city by the local transit system, the “L”.
 It’s a metro service that combines stations above and below the ground.
 Getting to the downtown area from one of the two airports takes between 45 minutes and one hour.
 Each “L” ticket costs three dollars.

 Once the obligations of getting to the hotel are fulfilled, it is almost noon, and time to eat.

 Two Days In Chicago: Noon